-Part-time members are eligible for service retirement at age 55, have held an eligible position with the county or a participating employer for 10 years, have five or more years of retirement service credit, and are employed in a part-time position at the date of retirement.
+Part-time members are eligible for service retirement at age 50, with five or more years of retirement service credit.
 Part-time retirement service credit must equal five full-time years of service credit.
 For example, if you worked in a permanent, part-time position of 20 hours per week for a year, you would accrue six months of retirement service credit, since your schedule was half (50 percent) of full-time.
-(You must be in the part-time status at the time of retirement for this eligibility.)
+(You must be in part-time status at the time of retirement for this eligibility.)